pfeiferd/genestrip/README.md

 Despite of the these limitations, we tested the Genestrip in the following ways:
 * Critical code is covered by functional tests (using [JUnit](https://junit.org)).
+* Comprehensive automated tests check for *exact match* of read classification results obtained via KrakenUniq and Genestrip.
-* Results have been evaluated using various benchmark datasets.
+* Genestrip's results have been evaluated using various benchmark datasets.
 * We applied Genestrip to several real-world fastq files, where the findings matched the expectations.
-For example, we correctly recovered bacteria in ticks from fastq files as described in [this publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10328957/).

-A paper on Genestrip including with in-depth evaluation is at the final step before its publication at [BMC Bioinformatics](https://link.springer.com/journal/12859)
+A paper on Genestrip including an in-depth evaluation is at the final step before its publication at [BMC Bioinformatics](https://link.springer.com/journal/12859)
 (the peer reviews have passed).
 Take a look at [this preprint](https://www.researchsquare.com/article/rs-7373421/v1) for evaluation details.

 ### Filtering fastq files